A-Picasso/UVEG-Calculator/README.md

 <hr><br>

 ## 📄 __Description__
-This project was carried out as part of challenge 1 of the Advanced Programming Topics module by the Universidad Virtual del Estado de Guanajuato (UVEG).
-The developed application is a calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The application's interface is built using Java Swing and utilizes the JTatto graphical library for interface design.
+This project was carried out as part of challenge 1 of the Advanced Programming Topics module of the Virtual University of the State of Guanajuato (UVEG).
+The application developed is a calculator that performs basic arithmetic operations such as addition, subtraction, multiplication and division.
+The application interface is built using Java Swing and uses the JTatto graphic library for the interface design.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/95196431/229979978-bee445b2-2bc4-42aa-96a6-b3df2e7648ca.jpg" alt="Calculator interface"/>
 </div><br>